 Middle ear implants

-Middle ear implants are suitable for those with a mild-moderate mixed or conductive hearing loss or a sensorineural hearing loss.
+Middle ear implants are suitable for use by people with a mild-moderate mixed or conductive hearing loss or a sensorineural hearing loss.

 Image: Courtesy of MED-EL